sirburuslan/emails_composer/README.md

-# midrub_emails_composer
+# emails_composer
-Midrub Emails Composer is the most advanced email composer written in JavaScript and CSS.
+Emails Composer is the most advanced email composer written in JavaScript and CSS.